 In this review I will set out to give a comprehensive look at every aspect of The Elder Scrolls Online that I have experience with, and that is quite a lot.
 I have been participating in the weekend betas for over nine months, and the long-term beta for several months as well.
 I have played all of the alliances and classes in some capacity, reaching 50 in the Ebonheart Pact with my preferred class, the Templar.
 I have completed the main quest and progressed into the brave new world of 50+ content.
 I have seen most of the normal-mode dungeons in the game, but have not yet experienced a veteran dungeon.
 I have PvP’d as a scaled up player and as a level capped player, and have done so as the underdog and as the populous horde, the strike-team and the zerg.
 Now, finally, I have the opportunity to write about it.

 To state the obvious – I like this game.
 If I didn’t, I wouldn’t be working on a fan site for it.
-Not everyone likes the things though, and that’s ok.
+Not everyone likes the same things though, and that’s ok.
 My goal here is to help people be as informed as they can when deciding which they are.

 Character creation brings with it everything you would expect of an Elder Scrolls game.
 After choosing your alliance, race, gender, and class, you are greeted by a myriad of sliders allowing you to fine tune the components of your characters bodies and face.
 At the top of both screens you will find a large, triangular slider .
 For the body, this moves between muscular, large, and thin, while the face slider shifts between heroic, soft, and angular.
 The individual sliders below grant access to the individual features of your character, and move within a range dictated by your position on the triangular slider.
 In some games, the triangular slider is merely the lazy way of moving the individual sliders, but in ESO, this is not the case.
 Presumably, this is a smart feature intended to prevent the creation of ridiculous looking characters; a logical idea given ESO‘s focus on providing an immersive experience.